 We honor the land we gather on, and the Indigenous Peoples who lived in the Shenandoah mountains thousands of years before European colonization, acknowledging the traumatic history of genocide and theft.

-We believe the natural world is animate, conscious and inspirited.
+We honor the natural world as animate, conscious and inspirited.
 All beings are a source of some aspect of Universal Intelligence.

 We believe that the more we get to know the living beings within our watersheds, the more we will love them and protect them.

-We believe that all created beings are interconnected physiologically, energetically, and spiritually.
+We honor all created beings as interconnected physiologically, energetically, and spiritually.

-We believe as the mystics have throughout time - that we can live from our Soul, our wholeness, in direct connection with God, the Source of All-that-is.
+We honor the mystics who have throughout time demonstrated thatwe can live from our Soul, our wholeness, in direct connection with the God, the Living Source.

-We believe the ecology of geographic landscapes and the ecology of our inner landscapes are connected, and healing can be mutual.
+We honor the ecology of geographic landscapes and the ecology of our inner landscapes as connected, and that healing can be mutual.

 We believe that transformed people transform culture.